Drawings with (or in) your Hereville Hardcover

 These drawings are approximately five inches wide by eight inches tall, on white paper.
 I hand-draw these on the computer (the same way I draw the comic book) and then create a high-quality print, but each one is an exclusive, one-of-a-kind piece, drawn especially for you, and never repeated or sold as a print to anyone else.
 (Although I reserve the right to reprint these drawings on my website, or in a “Hereville sketchbook” someday).

-Feel free to request specific themes or characters — or I can just draw whatever comes to my mind, if that’s what you prefer.
+Feel free to request specific themes or characters — or I can just draw whatever comes to my mind, if you’d prefer.
 Requests can be made either by emailing me or by using the comment area of Paypal’s form.
 (I reserve the right to refuse requests.)

-Here’s an example of what a twenty five dollar drawing might look like:
+Here’s an example of a fifty dollar sketch:

 You can find a bunch more examples of drawings done at this level here.

-I’ll also do a hundred-dollar drawing, if you like.
-Hundred dollar drawings involve a much more “finished” line, and I’ll do things that would be more work than I’d be willing to do for a $25 sketch (see the quilt drawing below, for example).
+I’ll also do a $150 drawing, if you like. $150 drawings involve a much more “finished” line, and I’ll do things that would be more work than I’d be willing to do for a $50 sketch (see the quilt drawing below, for example).

-Here are two examples of what a hundred-dollar drawing might look like:
+Here are two examples of what a $150 drawing might look like:

 The drawing above was done at the request of someone who wanted a quilt incorporated into the drawing.